BobGerman/TeamsProvisioning/Documentation/02-Installation.md

 * TEMPLATE_SITE_URL: The server-relative URL of the SharePoint site containing your JSON templates such as /sites/myProvisioningSite
 * TEMPLATE_LIB_NAME: The name of the SharePoint library holding the JSON templates

-Notice that this parameters file gives you the ability to use different app identities, Key Vaults, and SharePoint libraries in each environment if you so choose.
+Notice that the parameters file gives you the ability to use different app identities, Key Vaults, and SharePoint libraries in each environment if you so choose.

 ### 6. Create installation script

 Edit and adapt one of the provided installation scripts (InstallDev.ps1 or InstallProd.ps1) with your desired resource group name, resource group location, and parameter file name.

 ### 7. Install the Resource Group with Function App

-Ensure Azure PowerShell is installed.
+Ensure [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/azurerm/overview?view=azurermps-6.13.0) is installed.
 Run Connect-AzureRmService to connect to Azure, and then the Install command you just edited.
 The script should create:

 * A resource group for your solution
 * An Azure Function App set up with github deployment (it should build itself initially, thus creating the CreateTeam and CloneTeam functions)